2023 |

 Yes, on the condition that the project has been continued since.

-How do I know if you have received the nomination?
+How do I know if EBU has received the nomination?

 You will receive an e-mail confirmation within 3 working days.
 If you do not receive a confirmation, please contact Françoise Davies, Executive Support Manager, EBU Technology & Innovation.